 Here are the types of security apps available on Android and the top recommendations for each category.

-- Best phone app for Android: Signal Private Messenger
+- Best secure messaging app for Android: Signal Private Messenger

 - Best Android email app: Proton Mail